nekromant/esp8266-frankenstein/README.md

-#This Repo under development, and it's not safe to use

 Frankenstein is a quick and dirty firmware, made from different bits and pieces (thus the name) for ESP8266.
 The features:

 * A nice and shiny commandline interface similar to that of u-boot.
   No more sloppy AT commands.
 * Full command line editing and history.
 * A very easy way of adding new commands to the shell
 * More or less clean code
 * Highly configurable (sort of)
 * Supports firmware updates over tftp

 You can start by grabbing a binary and burning it to your device.
 Remember about backups, for all your data on the flash will be gone.

 #Terminal software

 Please note, to use proper commandline editing, use a SANE serial terminal emulator.

 Linux: minicom, screen, kermit
 Windows: putty

 Do not file bugs telling me that commandline editing doesn't work in, say, coolterm.

 If you are communicating with frankenstein with some other hardware, here's some technical stuff for you:

 * All lines you send to ESP8266 should end with CR, i.e. "\r".
   (No more pressing CTRL^J on Linux terminals, either!)